 Why recycle batteries?

 80% of the batteries used by Australians are single use batteries.
 Although recyclable, 97% of them or 8,000 tonnes end up in landfill each year.
 Batteries can be a health hazard if not handled carefully as they contain toxic substances such as cadmium, mercury and lead.
 Due to their flammable, corrosive and toxic nature, batteries should not be disposed of in your kerbside or recycling bins.
-Instead, used batteries should be dropped off at collection points that offer battery recycling.
+Instead, used batteries should be dropped off at authorized battery recycling collection points.

 - Lead acid batteries